LHBuilder/SA-Segment-Anything/README.md

 ## SA2: Vision-Oriented MultiModal AI

-SA2 integrates SOTA (state-of-the-art) models and provides a vision-oriented multi-model framework.
-It's not an LLM, but comprises multiple large-scale models, some of which are built on top of cutting-edge foundation models.
+SA2 integrates SOTA (state-of-the-art) models and provides a vision-oriented multi-modal framework.
+It's not an LLM (large-language model), but comprises multiple large-scale models, some of which are built on top of cutting-edge foundation models.

 ## Purposes